allain/naqed/README.md

 ## Current Status

-It's 2 days old... so it's less than robust, but it
+It's 1 days old... so it's less than robust, but it does have 100% test coverage if you're into that kind of thing.